laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ---
 Every genomics data scientist eventually hits the same wall.
 The biology is worked out.
 The pipeline is written.
 And then — before a single query can run — comes the decision of how to actually get at the data: which engine to use, whether to ingest or read in place, how to handle six Parquet files that need to behave like one table.

 This report compares five query approaches over a shared LaminDB collection of 1000 Genomes CNV calls — 8,929 rows across six DRAGEN Parquet shards — running the same six-step user journey in each: access, per-sample statistics, recurrent region detection, filtered query, sample append, and schema change.
-The five approaches are Vanilla PyArrow, Polars, DuckDB, Apache Iceberg, and LanceDB.
+The five approaches are PyArrow, Polars, DuckDB, Apache Iceberg, and LanceDB.
 All timing results are single-run measurements on SageMaker (ml.t3.medium) in store mode unless otherwise stated; they are provided as indicative comparisons on a small dataset, not rigorous benchmarks.

 ## Background and motivation